Tariq60/argscheme_aclworkshop2016/README.md

 Pilot project: Annotation of argument schemes (version 1.0)
 -----------------------------------------------------

 The corpus contains 30 persuasive essays annotated as to argument schemes.
-The annotation have been undergone one top of Stab and Gurevych’s (2014) annotation of argumentative components (premise/claim/major claim) and “supports” and “attacks” relations.
+The annotation have been undergone on top of Stab and Gurevych’s (2014) annotation of argumentative components (premise/claim/major claim) and “supports” and “attacks” relations.
 Only the “supports” relations have been annotated.

 The folder contains the following files: